 The Guatemalan holiday season kicks off with the age old tradition of ‘burning of the devil’, which is a spectacular sight, with families lining the streets with their homemade pinatas, all going up in a blaze of firecrackers and flame.
 The season proceeds with parades, music, torches and an outpouring of magnificent fireworks in the central plaza.
 December 24th is a day for family, involving late night mass, a great meal and a time to share gifts.
 It’s not uncommon for locals to spend the eve partying until early hours of the morning and spend Christmas Day sleeping off the festivities of the night before.

 Other than the unique cultural festivities held in Antigua, participating on the IVHQ Guatemala program provides a great opportunity to try your hand in supporting a variety of projects.
-Volunteers who apply to start the Guatemala Program on the 25th of December 2017 or the 1st of January 2018 will partake in a special Holiday Project which may include experiencing a day in the life of a local coffee farmer, providing help at a local animal shelter, throwing holiday celebrations and gift giving with underprivileged children.
-Both Christmas and New Year’s day is a free day to enjoy in Antigua, during this time it is very common for volunteers to band together and explore the markets, ruins, and beautiful views from Cerro de la Cruz.

-Interested in volunteering in Latin America for the 2018 holidays?

-Amended text | The Guatemalan holiday season kicks off with the age old tradition of ‘burning of the devil’, which is a spectacular sight, with families lining the streets with their homemade pinatas, all going up in a blaze of firecrackers and flame.
-The season proceeds with parades, music, torches and an outpouring of magnificent fireworks in the central plaza.
-December 24th is a day for family, involving late night mass, a great meal and a time to share gifts.
-It’s not uncommon for locals to spend the eve partying until early hours of the morning and spend Christmas Day sleeping off the festivities of the night before.

-Other than the unique cultural festivities held in Antigua, participating on the IVHQ Guatemala program provides a great opportunity to try your hand in supporting a variety of projects.
 Volunteers who apply to start the Guatemala Program on the 25th of December 2017 or the 1st of January 2018 will partake in a special Holiday Project which may include experiencing a day in the life of a local coffee farmer, providing help at an elderly home, some construction and renovation tasks, throwing holiday celebrations and gift giving with underprivileged children.
 Both Christmas and New Year’s day is a free day to enjoy in Antigua, during this time it is very common for volunteers to band together and explore the markets, ruins, and beautiful views from Cerro de la Cruz.

 Interested in volunteering in Latin America for the 2018 holidays?